hopemanryan/goschematics/README.md

 ### JS functions

-Schematics are mor popular in the Javascript community.
-There for we havee added support to add a JS file that will have functions which can be used in the template files
+Schematics are more popular in the Javascript community.
+There for we have added support to add a JS file that will have functions which can be used in the template files

 ```javascript
 // gschema.js